Ernest Malinowski: Move to Peru

 Work began with the ceremonial laying of the foundation stone on January 1, 1870, in Lima.
 The execution works began on January 20 of that year.
 Initially, they ran smoothly, as the lines ran along the well-developed valley of the Rímac River.
 From 54 kilometers, in an area located at an altitude of 860 m above sea level.
 Chosica station, the construction entered a mountainous area.
 After four years of work in extremely difficult climatic and terrain conditions, the railway was traversing the slopes of the mountains, building rock shelves, carving 63 tunnels with a total length of over 6,000 m and building a number of bridges.
 Among them, one of the largest at that time in the world, 77 m and 175 m long (the so-called Verrugas viaduct) was built.
 There are big discrepancies in the number of bridges erected.
 Biographical studies mention the number of 30 bridges built by Malinowski.
 Watt Stewart, the biographer of Henry Meiggs, gave the number of 61 objects with a total length of 1832 m.
 Ernest Malinowski in his own cost estimate envisaged 45 bridges, including 3 large ones.
 The 1918 official description of the railroad lists 23 bridges over 50 feet in length.
-Over 10 thousand people worked on the construction site. workers.
-Among them were Chileans, Indigenous Peruvians from the Andes, Chinese kulis, immigrants from Italy and even people of African descent.
+Over 10 thousand people worked on the construction site.
+Among them were Chileans, Indigenous Peruvians from the Andes, Chinese coolies, immigrants from Italy and even people of African descent.
 Malinowski made sure that they had decent working conditions and that they were paid according to the contract.
 The railway line rose to a height of almost 5,000 m above sea level, becoming a phenomenon of the then technology, including thanks to the use of 10 "zigzags" (reversals) sections, on which the train direction changes.
 All major technical magazines in the world wrote about this railway, and especially about the bridges and tunnels on its route, and Ernest Malinowski gained the fame of an outstanding engineer.
 Ernest Malinowski personally supervised the works, imported materials and rolling stock, kept the accounts on an ongoing basis and corresponded with suppliers, including foreign ones.
 "He was literally everywhere.
 On ropes, he ordered himself to be lowered to the bottom of the abyss to test the strength of the soil in the places where the bridge pillars were to be found; how a climber climbed the inaccessible slopes of the mountains to solve detailed technical problems on the spot and direct the robots.
 He spent the night in a tent in the top parts of the mountains, where the temperature in the morning drops to -14 °C, and the morning heat reaches 26 °C. Together with the workers, he endured snowstorms and scorching sun rays."